Bhaskar365/Task-Queuing-For-Openxml-PPT-Processing/README.md

 # Use of task queuing in processing openxml ppt files using Channels
 ##

+## Note - This code is a portion of the whole MR web app.
+For security reasons, only this part of the code is uploaded.
+Below is the screenshot of the full web application.

 ## Projects
 - `Version` - .NET 8